August 25 - September 2, 2003

 My initial apprehension as a first-time virgin was crossing the border by plane, renting a car in Reno and driving 120 miles into the desert all by myself without knowing anyone.
 My worries were totally unfounded.
 Upon reaching the gates and getting acquainted with my greeter Maxime, I knew I was home.
 There before me were 30,000 of the coolest people you can imagine.
 The level of community interaction went beyond my expectation.
 It's even an understatement what the site said:

 It went beyond survival.
-The gift giving / barter economy where no money changes hands is a sharp departure from the crass commercialization of human values as I've known it in the default world.
+The gift giving / barter economy where no money changes hands is a sharp departure from the crass commercialization of human values as I've known it in the default world (essentially, the rat race).
 In contrast to being a net-taker in the default world, everyone celebrated each other by being a net-giver.
 Giving begot giving and the resulting vibe was that of becoming part of a collective whole....everyone galvanizing the community spirit within the tribe.

 I've met some very interesting and colorful people whose connection I plan on pursuing long after the playa has been cleaned and left with its vast empty landscape.
 It makes a huge difference meeting people in the context of Burning Man.
 The guard is down, the smile genuine, and the arms open for a big hug.
 Connection in the default world is equally magical.
 But they are few, fleeting and far in between.
 The connection I'd been experiencing here was spontaneously overflowing.